Jonathan Sumption, Lord Sumption: Judicial career

-On 4 May 2011 Sumption's appointment as a Justice of the Supreme Court was announced.
-Upon his subsequent swearing-in on 11 January 2012, he assumed the judicial courtesy title of Lord Sumption pursuant to a Royal Warrant (by which all members of the Supreme Court, even if they do not hold a peerage title, are accorded the style of "Lord" for life).
+On 4 May 2011, Sumption's appointment as a Justice of the Supreme Court was announced.
+Upon his subsequent swearing-in on 11 January 2012, he assumed the judicial courtesy title of Lord Sumption pursuant to a royal warrant (by which all members of the Supreme Court, even if they do not hold a peerage title, are accorded the style of "lord" for life).

 Sumption was sworn of the Privy Council on 14 December 2011 in advance of his joining the Court, whose Justices also serve as members of the Judicial Committee of the Privy Council.
 He retired from the Supreme Court on 9 December 2018.

 Sumption is the first lawyer appointed to the Supreme Court without previously serving as a full-time judge since its inception in 2009.
 There were only five such appointments as Law Lords to the Court's predecessor, the Appellate Committee of the House of Lords.
-Two were Scots lawyers: Lord Macmillan in 1930 and Lord Reid in 1948; the others were: Lord Macnaghten (1887), Lord Carson (1921) and Lord Radcliffe (1949).
+Two were Scots lawyers: Lord Macmillan in 1930 and Lord Reid in 1948; the others were Lord Macnaghten (1887), Lord Carson (1921) and Lord Radcliffe (1949).

 After his retirement, Sumption sat on the Supplementary Panel of the Supreme Court from 13 December 2018 to 30 January 2021.
 He voluntarily retired in 2021 because he considered it inappropriate to serve on the panel in view of his public criticisms of the government.

-On 13 December 2019 Sumption was appointed as a Non-Permanent Judge of the Court of Final Appeal in Hong Kong by Hong Kong Chief Executive Carrie Lam.
+On 13 December 2019, Sumption was appointed as a Non-Permanent Judge of the Court of Final Appeal in Hong Kong by Hong Kong Chief Executive Carrie Lam.
 After making his pledge of allegiance to the Hong Kong SAR of the People's Republic of China as part of the judicial oath, Lord Sumption officially commenced his office as a Hong Kong judge on 18 December 2019.
 He had previously appeared as counsel in the Court of Final Appeal in a number of cases.
+On 6 June 2024, Lord Sumption resigned as a Non-Permanent Judge together with Lord Collins of Mapesbury, citing the political situation.